State law provides those bitten by a dog to hold the owner accountable in some cases, and a practiced personal injury attorney might be able to help.

 South Carolina Code of Laws Section 47-3-110 governs liability for injuries resulting from a dog attack.
 This section adopts the strict liability standard for dog injuries.
 In addition to bites, the statute also covers any injuries that occur when an animal “otherwise attacks” a person.
 This could include injuries from being scratched by a dog, or even wounds suffered from being knocked down.

 While there is no requirement that the dog owner is on notice of their animal’s dangerous nature, there are some limitations on liability.
-A South Carolina dog bite attorney must prove the victim was either in a public place or lawfully on private property when the attack took place.
+An attorney in South Carolina must prove the victim was either in a public place or lawfully on private property when the canine attack took place.
 This statute does not provide compensation for trespassers bitten by a dog.

 Strict liability is widely considered the easier of the two systems, given that it is difficult to prove whether a dog owner knew their pet was dangerous.
 That being said, there is no guarantee a strict liability claim will be successful.
-There are two important defenses in these cases, a South Carolina dog bite attorney should be aware of, as they could lead the court to rule against the injured person entirely.
+There are two important defenses in dog attack cases a lawyer should be aware of, as they could lead the court to rule against the injured person entirely.

 Location and Provocation